learnbyexample/practice_python_projects/practice_python_projects.md

 ### Layout changes

 A new frame to choose between `Easy` and `Hard` difficulty level has been added.
 When `Easy` mode is chosen, the AI will make random moves.
-The weight based algorithm will come into play when `Hard` mode is active.
+The weight based algorithm will come into play only when the `Hard` mode is active.

 ### Weight based decision making